 - Install your air filter and reattach the filter housing cover.

-7. Dirty Engine Cooling Fins & Cooling System on a Hustler Mower
+7. Dirty Engine Cooling Fins & Cooling System

 The engine can overheat after it has been running a while causing your Hustler mower to die.
 One of the items that can cause overheating is plugged engine cooling fins.